Equivariant operational Chow rings of T-linear schemes: Rational equivariant Chow cohomology of spherical varieties

 Throughout this section we work in characteristic zero.
-The aim is to describe the rational equivariant Chow cohomology of spherical varieties by comparing it with that of an equivariant resolution, and using the rational CS property (Theorem \ref{Tlinear.envelopes.thm}) alongside equivariant Kronecker duality (Theorem \ref{tlinear.kro.thm}).
+The aim is to describe the rational equivariant Chow cohomology of a spherical variety by comparing it with that of an equivariant resolution, using the rational CS property (Theorem \ref{Tlinear.envelopes.thm}) and equivariant Kronecker duality (Proposition \ref{tlinear.kro.prop}).
 The main result (Theorem \ref{opA_spherical.thm}), inspired by \cite[Theorem 7.3]{bri:eqchow}, is an extension of Brion's description to the setting of equivariant operational Chow groups.